SingleManTH/agiletoolkit.org/tmp/g11n-proposal.md

 Many PHP G11n solutions I've seen assume that translators will work in some kind of primitive web interface, but this is totally impractical for projects of any scale.
 So the solution needs to offer:

-1. An environment for users to author and store Message Catalogues in the primary language
+1. An environment for users to author/import and store Message Catalogues in the primary language
 1. A way to export and import Message Catalogues in a form that will work for freelance translators and translation agencies
 1. A robust and flexible system of message keys
 1. A way to process messages stored as Markdown, with pluggability for other markdown languages